UNC-Global-Storytelling/buenos-aires-2025/src/stories/en/the-scattering.md

   Sofia taught all  her children Italian.Her son Jorge said it was natural that the language was passed through his mother.
 When Sofia married her late husband, he had to learn it too. .

   Italy has left an indelible footprint on Argentinian culture.
 One of the country’s most notable figures, former president and dictator Juan Perón, was of Italian ancestry.
-Argentina has been labeled a “crisol de razas,” or “crucible of races,” due to the  diverse ethnic makeup , including Europeans, Indigenous communitiesand immigrants from neighboring Latin American countries.
+Argentina has been labeled a “crisol de razas,” or “crucible of races,” due to the  diverse ethnic makeup , including Europeans, Indigenous communities and immigrants from neighboring Latin American countries.
 But Argentina remains overwhelmingly European.

   Sofia was born into a nation of immigrants—people from Spain, Italy and other western European countries came to Argentina after the First and Second World Wars.
 According to the 1914 census, 30 percent of the population was foreign-born, a number that continues to rise. .
 Between the 1850s and 1950s, 3.5 million Italians immigrated to Argentina.
 Today, 62 percent of Argentina’s population is of  Italian ancestry.
 Italian is the second most spoken language in the country after Spanish.